Ivyland Historic District

 The Ivyland Historic District is a national historic district which is located in Ivyland, Bucks County, Pennsylvania.

 It was added to the National Register of Historic Places in 2002.

 History and architectural features

 The district includes one hundred and thirty-three contributing buildings which are located in the borough of Ivyland.
 It is primarily a residential district, with a number of buildings representative of Late Victorian styles which date between 1873 and 1931 and reflect Ivyland's development as a planned railroad suburb.
 The majority of the residential buildings are two-and-one-half-story, frame structures with gable roofs, front porches, and irregular plans.
 One notable non-residential building is "The Temperance House" hotel (c.
 1875).

-It was added to the National Register of Historic Places in 2002.